s-ven/gradle-archetype-plugin/README.md

 ### Non-templates:
 Files that will not be resoled by variables, as they would fail if tried to resolve.
-Put the non-template lists to `src/main/resources/.nontemplates`.
+Put the non-template lists to `.nontemplates` file, and put the file to template folder (such as `src/main/resources/templates`) or `src/main/resources/`.

 Sample:
 ```